StormFireFox1/Refuge/content/post/2019-01-30-around-the-world-in-80-hops.md

 Essentially, you have to find a way to manually change the IP header before it his encryption so that you can redirect the packet at the right address on the other side of the tunnel (oh, this has to be done on both sides of the tunnel as well, so you can't shortcut your way out of this).
-In the end, I managed to fix the problem by configuring the switches on both sides of the VPN tunnel to modify the IP header on both sides using predefined rules which, while very hardcoded, work well for our case.
+In the end, I managed to fix the problem by configuring the switches on both sides of the VPN tunnel to modify the IP header on both sides using predefined rules which, while very hard coded, work well for our case.

 Finally, everything seems fine...right?